 Absorption: Variable absorption from the duodenum after oral administration (dependent on salt form).
 Absorption of enteric-coated products is delayed.
 Minimal absorption may follow topical or ophthalmic use.

-Assess for infection (vital signs; appearance of wound, sputum, urine, and stool; WBC) at beginning of and during therapy.
+Assess for resolving infection (vital signs; appearance of wound, sputum, urine, and stool; WBC) during therapy.

 Obtain specimens for culture and sensitivity before initiating therapy.
 1st dose may be given before receiving results.

-Monitor liver function tests periodically on patients receiving high-dose, long-term therapy.
-May ↑ serum bilirubin, AST, ALT, and alkaline phosphatase concentrations.
+Monitor liver function tests periodically in patients receiving high-dose, long-term therapy.
+May ↑ bilirubin, AST, ALT, and alkaline phosphatase.

 PO Administer around the clock.
 Erythromycin film-coated tablets (base) are absorbed better on an empty stomach, >1 hr before or 2 hr after meals; may be taken with food if GI irritation occurs.
 Enteric-coated erythromycin (base) may be taken without regard to meals.
 Erythromycin ethylsuccinate is best absorbed when taken with meals.
 Take each dose with a full glass of water.